 Straight talking in this manner may also help protect your credit rating.
 There’s nothing like a recent failed application to deter the next lender you visit.

-Mortgages for all independents remain a specialty field
+Mortgages for all independents remain a speciality field

 Mortgages for all self-employed people remain a speciality.
 Yes, some lenders have adapted their lending criteria to accommodate independents.
-Others try to fit freelancers to the permie model, past which most High Street lenders can’t see.
+Others try to fit freelancers to the PAYE model, beyond which most High Street lenders can’t see.

 So your next step is to hook up with a specialist broker who understands you and your business.
 They’ll match those with the right lender, often meaning them approaching an underwriter direct.